List of Magic: The Gathering keywords: Regenerate

-A player or permanent with shroud cannot be the target of spells or abilities (even their own).
-While the keyword "shroud" was introduced in Future Sight, the ability itself existed long before, first appearing on Spectral Cloak; cards which featured this ability were all issued rules errata to have or grant "shroud".
-Creatures with shroud are most often on blue or green cards.
-It has been supplanted completely by the more flexible Hexproof.

 Substance

 Substance was a static ability with no effect which was never printed on a Magic card.
 It was originally created for the Magic: The Gathering Online release of Mirage, as a cycle of cards such as Armor of Thorns did not work as originally intended under the rules established with the release of 6th Edition.
 These cards were all enchantments that could be played as instants, but only lasted for one turn if played as an instant.
 Under the newer rules, the original wording would cause the enchantment to leave the battlefield before damage was removed from creatures.
 The creation of substance restored the cards' intended functionality.
 With the rule changes announced in July 2009, all cards edited to use this keyword were re-edited to no longer use it.
 The official text of such cards now refers to the cleanup step explicitly.
 This maintained the same functionality as the substance keyword, but without some unintended rules quirks.